skornweiss/covid_protocols_rtd/docs/index.md

 readers, we expect to correct and revise as we as a society learn about COVID-19.

-We hope that this pandemic brings with it a new era of collaborativity and speed in Evidence Based Medicine.
-We welcome all help, and will be restructuring this to be more navigable and collaborative in the coming days.
+We hope that this pandemic brings with it a new era of collaboration and speed in Evidence Based Medicine.
+We welcome all help and will be restructuring this to be more navigable and collaborative in the coming days.

-Currently we are looking for ongoing section editors, please email [[BWHCOVIDGuidelines\@gmail.com]{.underline}](mailto:BWHCOVIDGuidelines@gmail.com) if you are interested.
+Currently we are looking for ongoing section editors, please email
+<BWHCOVIDGuidelines@gmail.com> if you are interested.

 (signed)